nataliapc/msx2daad/README.md

 ### Compilation

-You need SDCC to compile the source code.
+You can download the last binaries release, or compile the binaries yourself.

+To compile the binaries you need [SDCC](http://sdcc.sourceforge.net/) compiler.
 Then just use the makefile:

 To clean and compile the msx2daad\.com: